sumerbhaidani/ank-heal/README.md

 Home Page - General page that shows the basic process of how the app works.
 Will have a login form where users login to view their data.

-General Tips - Page that includes general tips to avoid ankle injuries and provides(maybe have a CTA at end of page for survey).

 Survey Page - This is where you can start the questionnaire about your ankle health and after submitting you would get a list of exercises to do

 Past Results Page - See when you did your ankle evaluations, how you responded to each, and your most recent exercise list

 ### Data

 Based on it will eliminate certain exercises and only provide the exercises that would help them in their recovery.
-Will assign tags to certain exercises and eliminate exercises based on exercises
+Will assign tags to certain exercises and eliminate exercises based on exercises.
+Questions will be true/false and require ratings on a scale of 1-10.

 ### Endpoints